FixRM/D365Extensions/README.md

   </Target>
 </Project>
 ```
 You should use `KeyFile` parameter as your plugin assembly should be signed.
 We also recommend use `LibraryPath` parameter as shown to avoid merge problems with dependent SDK assemblies.
 You shouldn't overrite your assembly with merged one as has some side effects.
 For instance, it may complicate developing of unit tests if test project and plugin library has common dependencies.
-In this case you can get runtime errors saying that some types are ambigous.
+In this case you can get runtime errors saying that some types are ambiguous.

 >**!!!
 Never merge SDK assemblies in your code.
 It will cause runtime errors !!!**